-The Ojeda Multi-County Youth Scholarship is awarded to two deserving inner-city high school students.
+The Ojeda Multi-County Youth Scholarship is awarded to one or two deserving inner-city high school students (as per raised funds).

 Inner-city youth are often placed at a disadvantage when it comes to pursuing higher education.